wookdev/munged-org/rofl/nb-chanukah.md

 I put on my slippers, eins, tsvay, drei,<br>
 While Bubba was now on the herring and rye.<br>
 I grabbed for my bathrobe and buttoned my gotkes<br>
-While Bubba was busy devouring the latkes.</p>
+While Bubba was busy devouring the latkes.

 To the window I ran and to my surprise<br>
 A little red yarmulka greeted my eyes.<br>
 Then he got to the door and saw the Menorah,<br>
 "Yiddishe kinder," he said, "Kenehora.<br>
 I thought I was in a goyisha hoise,<br>
-But as long as I'm here, I'll leave a few toys."</p>
+But as long as I'm here, I'll leave a few toys."

 With much gesshray, I asked, "Du bist a Yid?"<br>
 "Avada, mein numen is Schloimey Claus, kid."<br>